EffectOrientedProgramming/book/Chapters/03_Superpowers.md

 ### The `.run` Method

-Calling `.run` on anything other than an Effect produces an error:
+Calling `.run` on anything other than an Effect produces a compiler error:

 ```scala 3 mdoc:invisible
 // NOTE: If you alter the sample below, you need to explicitly change the brittle error msg manipulation in Main